Dealing with AngerChanneled By DAVID GREGG

 Take a Break

 Dealing with anger once caught within its throes requires immediate attention.
 When dealing with a contentious situation that could raise your ire, the most obvious solution is to remove yourself from the situation.
 The goal isn't the fearful avoidance of a confrontation where you constantly flee from all forms of conflict, but the wise choice to take a break from a situation that you feel has escalated out of control.
-This can come in the form of asking to change the subject temporarily, or walking away altogether.
+This can come in the form of asking to change the subject temporarily or walking away altogether.
 Later, after you have cooled-off and reassessed your thoughts and feelings on the matter, return and discuss the topic more constructively.

-This technique is particularly effective if you have the have moving center as either a part or centering.
+This technique is particularly effective if you have the moving center as either a part or centering.
 But it works well with any combination.

 The Human Lightning Rod